 Four trial lawyers find that a little luck never hurt

-Published in 2019 Northern California Super Lawyers Magazine on July 15, 2019
+Published in 2019 Northern California Super Lawyers magazine

 What: I always wear my same blue suit for both opening statement and closing argument, because I want to subliminally send a message to the jury that the road map I gave them in opening, I proved with the evidence during trial.
 By mirroring my clothing, I want to remind them that what I promised them came true; I am standing before them again, this last time, having made good on my promises.